 Nothing will be displayed if you try to add it through Add Vector Layer > Add Spatialite.

 So, it seems to me, renaming somehow corrupts your table.

 #1 Updated by Jukka Rahkonen almost 6 years ago

 I guess that renaming the table does not update the corresponding row in the geometry_columns and also some or all the triggers in Spatialite are not updated to suit with the new name of the table.
 And spatial index is lost because the index table still points to the original table name.
 Reference: http://www.sqlite.org/lang_altertable.html.

 Renaming a Spatialite table is rather a tricky task if is should make a perfect result automatically.
 I almost feel that it would be better to deactivate this feature from the DB manager and wait until some true Spatialite wizard comes and improves it.

-#3 Updated by Julien Cabieces almost 2 years ago
+#3 Updated by Julien Cabieces over 2 years ago

 - Description updated (diff)